Connect with a certified trainer for free

 Surgical Treatment

 Surgery is generally not needed to treat extensor tendonitis of the foot.
 In rare cases, surgery may be considered if your symptoms don’t improve with rest and other conservative treatments.
-Your doctor will advise if you should explore surgery as a treatment option.
+Your doctor will advise if you should explore surgery as a foot tendonitis treatment option.

 Recovery

 In most cases, normal activity can resume within a few weeks with rest and conservative treatment of extensor tendonitis of the foot.
+It’s important to address any underlying overuse injury factors to avoid recurrence.

 GET BACK TO WHAT YOU LOVE.
 FASTER